 In 2007 I started teaching a vocal performance class as an adjunct professor at Columbia University through the Music Performance Program.
 In 2017 I joined both Hofstra and William Paterson Universities as an adjunct professor of voice.
 Besides teaching studio voice, I have created a course at WPU for singers to develop their skills as text interpreters and theatrical explores.
 In addition to my private voice studio, I continue to teach voice online at The Levine School of Music in my hometown of Washington, DC.
 I have led masterclasses at Mercyhurst College, North Central College, Pittsburg State, and Philander Smith College.
 My vocal studies have been with Edith Bers, Cynthia Hoffmann, Charles Williams, and Rosa Lamoreaux.
-While at The Juilliard School I received language coaching from Corradina Caporello, Richard Cross, Thomas Grubb, Gina Levinson, and Kathyrn LaBouff.
+While at The Juilliard School I received language coaching from Corradina Caporello, Richard Cross, Thomas Grubb, Gina Levinson, and Kathryn LaBouff.
 I have been coached and mentored by Stephen Blier, Nico Castel, Margo Garrett, Kenneth Merrill, Diane Richardson, and Brian Zeger.

 Voice